nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example:
 - `filter a/street r/sg` <br>
-2 persons named `Davlid Li` and `S Lee Chong Wei`, both with an address that contains `street` and a rank that contains `sg` will be shown.
+2 persons named `David Li` and `S Lee Chong Wei`, both with an address that contains `street` and a rank that contains `sg` will be shown.
   <div style="text-align: center;">
     <img src="images/filterDavidLeeResult.png">
     <p style="font-style: italic;"><br>Screen showing the results of filtering by address and rank</p>